24/7 Support Line - Call Now

 • Supportive social network.

-If you have a severe addiction, polysubstance abuse, co-occurring disorders, and an unstable and unsupportive living environment, then inpatient treatment may be more appropriate.
+If you have a severe addiction, polysubstance abuse, co-occurring disorders, and an unstable and unsupportive living environment, then inpatient treatment is more appropriate.

 A health provider's assessment is a necessary step to ensure that this alternative is the right choice for you.